 Additional film roles range from the star-studded The Magic of Lassie (1978) to cult favorites Four Rode Out (1969) and The Kashmiri Run (1970).
 TV movie roles include 1989's The Night Train to Kathmandu, alongside a young Milla Jovovich.

 Roberts' post-Bonanza career included more than just a return to theater.
 His TV show filmography on IMDB lists appearances on The Virginian, Mannix, Mission: Impossible, Vega$, Ironside, San Francisco International Airport and Marcus Welby, M.D.

 Of course, Roberts got a second run as a network TV superstar in CBS' M*A*S*H spinoff Trapper John, M.D.
 (1979-'86).
 He played title character John McIntyre twice as long as Wayne Rogers did on the original M*A*S*H TV series and, in the process, became an Emmy nominee.

 Read More: Meet Kurt Russell's Eldest Son, Boston

 Roberts died on Jan.
-24, 2010 in Malibu, California after a battle with pancreatic cancer.
+24, 2010 in Malibu, Cal. after a battle with pancreatic cancer.
 He was survived by his fourth wife, Eleanor Criswell.

 "On the set of 'Bonanza,' he protested the use of all-white crews and guest stars, finding some support but never enough to satisfy his sense of outrage," a statement from his family read (as quoted by BET).